 Residential care homes are unlicensed boarding homes that are frequently found and are not subject to inspection or regulation.
-A converted single-family home with up to six or eight residents may be a small building compared to an apartment complex with over 100 people, or it might be a big structure similar to a care facility with over 100 residents.
+A converted single-family home with up to six or eight residents may be a small building compared to an apartment complex with over 100 people or a big structure similar to a care facility with over 100 residents.

 How To Pay For Residential Care At A Fraction Of The Cost

-A long-term care annuity is a hybrid annuity that is set up to assist in paying for residential care without causing retirement funds to be depleted.
-To create a tax-free long-Term Care Insurance benefit, an LTC annuity doubles (200%) or triples (300%) the investment (based on medical records).
+A long-term care annuity is a hybrid annuity set up to assist in paying for residential care without causing retirement funds to be depleted.
+To create a tax-free Long-Term Care Insurance benefit, an LTC annuity doubles (200%) or triples (300%) the investment (based on medical records).
 If there is money in the annuity, it passes along a death benefit to beneficiaries.